Almodather19/SCATS/README.md

 SCATS data uses detectors at the end of each lane in a signal to get the numbers of vehicles.
 As can be seen in the layout of 6802 junction we have 23 lane which indicate 23 detectors.
-However detectors are decided to approaches based on the direction of the traffic as follows:
+In some cases the system will return the number of vehicles as NA which means that there is a shortage in the detectors assigned to that approach at that time.
+Detectors are assigned to approaches based on the direction of the traffic as follows:

 1. Approach 1, Detectors: 1-3
 2. Approach 2, Detectors: 4-5